difiore/Intro_to_R_Reader/01_Introduction_to_R.Rmd

-# Unit One: Introduction to R and Data Visualization
+# Introduction to R and Data Visualization
 ## Lecture Notes
 Welcome to the reader for a course that will never be taught!
 I've got a very specific idea of how R should be taught, at least to those interested in using it for data science and other analytical applications.
 This reader represents that approach - we start off with data visualization, then exploration, and then touch on the basics of the language before getting into data analysis and transformation.